-The persons listed in Part 1 of Schedule 1 are designated by the Minister for targeted financial sanctions under paragraph 6(a) of the Regulations and declared by the Minister for the purposes of a travel ban under paragraph 6(b) of the Regulations.
+The persons listed in items 4 and 5 are designated by the Minister for targeted financial sanctions under paragraph 6(a) of the Regulations and declared by the Minister for the purposes of a travel ban under paragraph 6(b) of the Regulations.
+These listings are continued in effect pursuant to subregulation 9(3), on the basis that each person meets the criteria mentioned in item 4 of regulation 6 of the Regulations ('Iran criteria').
+One person at Item 5 is a new listing under the Iran criteria (Hossein TAEB).
+They were previously listed under the Syria criteria (item 7 of regulation 6 of the Regulations).